 The customer landscape has changed so much in the last few years, and majority of Irish businesses are now focusing their attention on retaining their existing customers and driving higher levels of loyalty from their customers.
-Here are All About Loyalty’s future trends for loyalty for the year ahead with tips on how you can leverage them, to improve your customer loyalty strategies.
+Here are Chilli Pepper’s future trends for loyalty for the year ahead with tips on how you can leverage them, to improve your customer loyalty strategies.

 We have seen an explosion of loyalty initiatives in Ireland over the last few years which is fantastic, but with more and more brands implementing loyalty strategies, businesses need to ensure that they stay ahead of their competitors.
 New loyalty strategies will be focused on a more segmented customer approach, targeting specific life stage, life style and interests, rather than the generic ‘one size fits all’ approach.